 The Safe Control of Operations (SCO) scheme covers all gas personnel involved in operational and/or minor works on the gas networks and certain types of meter installation.
 This includes, but is not limited to those who currently are, or will become, named Competent Persons or Authorising Engineers for both Permits to Work and Forms of Authority and, where appropriate, Routine and/or Non Routine Operations.
-As of the 31st October 2020 there is a revised course and structure for SCO training.
+As of the 31st October 2020 there was a revised course and structure for SCO training realeased.
 All SCO registrations were extended by EUSR till the 18th April 2021 to allow time for retraining as appropriate and all SCO registered individuals were required to watch an update video by the 15th June 2022 unless they have sat the new materials.

 - Operatives requiring new SCO registrations or operatives whose SCO registrations have expired.

 For operatives who have an in date older SCO registration and a GL6 update record who wish to renew, or those renewing the new versions of the training courses delivered from Octover 2020.
 Operatives must sit their renewal training before their current SCO registrations expire.

-IGEM GL/6 Update brieing - It is a requirement for anyone with a current SCO registration working on the gas network and must be completed by October 2021.
-It is also a pre-requisite for anyone wishing to undertake the renewal of their SCO registrations.
+IGEM GL/6 Update brieing - It is a requirement for anyone with a current SCO registration working on the gas network to have watched this update video by the 15th June 2022.
+It was also a pre-requisite for anyone wishing to undertake the renewal of their SCO registrations.
 As this date has now passed, unless a trainee has this on their EUSR record they will need to sit a new entrant course rather than a renewal course if they still have the older qualifications on their EUSR record.
 The older qualifications are;

 Courses are now modular and there are 5 modules in total.
 Each module is delivered as a separate registered course and the candidate sits the required ones to achieve their CP or CP/AE status.